Buying a vacation or second home in Manhattan

 The key difference vs an investment property is that there is more personal preference that go into the selection of a pied-a-terre.
 For example, having a large terrace or being in a certain neighborhood.
 Whereas, buying an investment property is driven by the rental yield and market demand.

-Personal preference is the key criteria when I help clients look for the right weekend home.
-For example, my client may want a 500 sqft+ terrace or be close to Central Park where they can go walking in the morning and reminisce about when they used to work in Manhattan.
+Personal preference is the key criteria when I help clients look for the right holiday home.
+For example, a client may want a 500+ sqft terrace or be close to Central Park where they can go walking in the morning and reminisce about when they used to work in Manhattan.
 They may want a condo close to a marina because they enjoy sailing.
 Or a client may want a condo in a certain building because now he can afford it.

 Financially, having a second home is expensive.
 Relatively, it would be cheaper to stay at a five-star hotel each time you’re in Manhattan than to maintain a second home and the associated monthly carrying costs.
 But it’s not always about money and returns.
 Having your own place in a city you love without having to sleep in hotel sheets is a luxury.
 The emotional and personal value cannot be measured financially.
 A second home in Manhattan is one of the symbols of having achieved it and where one no longer needs a financial justification for everything.

-But while there is no rental income, the larger driven of property value, the property’s appreciation potential, is still very much there with a second home.
+But while there is no rental income, the larger driver of property value, the property’s appreciation potential, is still very much there with a Manhattan holiday home.

 View of Central Park from a very high floor penthouse apartment.
 Buying a Manhattan penthouse has its pros and cons as well.